by Cynthia M. Johnson, MA

 Lactose is a type of carbohydrate.
 It is in milk and milk products.
-Some people call it milk-sugar.
 It is broken down in the small intestines by an enzyme called lactase.

 Why Should I Follow This Diet?

-If you are lactose intolerant, your body can't break down large amounts of lactose.
-It may cause gas, bloating, cramping, and diarrhea.
+If you are lactose intolerant, your body cannot break down large amounts of lactose.
+This may cause gas, bloating, cramping, and diarrhea.
 Eating less lactose will ease these problems.

-Lactose intolerance happens when there is isn't enough lactase enzyme.
+Lactose intolerance happens when there is not enough lactase enzyme.
 It can also happen if you have problems with your small intestines.

-The goal is to ease problems until they don't bother you.
+The goal is to ease problems until they do not bother you.
 The amount of lactose you can eat differs from person to person.
 Keep a log of the foods that you eat.
 Write down any problems that you have.